Nany Chen

 • David Siffert (S.T.O.P.)

-Based on the interviews and feedback emails from other TRJC organizers, we developed insights and identified design directions.
+From the interviews and follow-up feedback from TRJC organizers, we synthesized key insights: